eddiemg10/Compiler-construction/Lab1/README.md

 If not, the rules that have been violated are displayed as output instead. e.g., the password `kenya13/09/2023/` gives the following output

 > Numbers in password must add up to 30.
-Current count - 20
+Current count - 20 <br>
 > Password must have at least 1 special character